If you are closing your mortgage refinance, you’ll likely be required to use a lawyer or a title company to close your new mortgage.

 A virtual closing isn’t only a convenient option, but when it comes to accelerating the closing of your mortgage, it eliminates a lot of the back-and-forth scheduling and time constraints required to book an appointment.
-When you use Deeded, our virtual closing experience can be completed in the evenings and even on weekends.
+When you use Deeded, we connect you with one of our friendly and experienced, independent real estate lawyers who use our virtual closing experience.
+Closings can be completed in the evenings and even on weekends.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.